jkitsao/devhook-engineering-blog/_posts/mpesa-cloudflare-durable-reactive.md

 Think of them as **mini-servers** that automatically scale and migrate based on usage patterns.
 Perfect for our payment tracking use case where we need to maintain state between the STK initiation and the webhook callback.

+What really blows my mind (and Josh Howard, Senior Engineering Manager at Cloudflare, explains this beautifully) is that Durable Objects are designed to **scale out to billions**, you can literally have one per customer.
+And since they can **move closer to the customer** and handle requests individually, the model is insanely powerful.
+This isn’t just theory it’s a whole new way of thinking about distributed systems.
+Honestly, I really love what Cloudflare is doing here ❤️.

-> 📚 **Learn More**: Check out the [Durable Objects documentation](https://developers.cloudflare.com/durable-objects/) and this excellent [introductory blog post](https://blog.cloudflare.com/introducing-durable-objects/) from Cloudflare.
+> 📚 **Learn More**: Check out the [Durable Objects documentation](https://developers.cloudflare.com/durable-objects/), this excellent [introductory blog post](https://blog.cloudflare.com/introducing-durable-objects/) from Cloudflare, and [this talk by Josh Howard (Senior Engineering Manager at Cloudflare)](https://www.youtube.com/watch?v=C5-741uQPVU) where he breaks it down.

 ## The Durable Objects Solution